 This by invitation roundtable is composed of executives from large companies that meet in Chicago two times per year and is highly interactive.
 The annual fee is $1,500 per member, which covers meeting costs for two events in a twelve month cycle.
 Participants are expected to cover the cost of their hotel and travel.
 Once the annual fee is paid, there are no additional fees to attend the meetings, which will last one day beginning with a reception and dinner the evening before.

 The participating companies can also name a senior level alternate who can take the place of the finance executive, should that person be unable to attend the scheduled meeting.

 If you would like to join the group please go to this link:

-If you would like to learn more please contact John Peter or Adam Isenberg at 202.872.0885.
+If you would like to learn more please contact John Peter, Adam Isenberg or Tara Mostatab at 202.872.0885.

 NAW Large Company CFO Roundtable